How would you describe Equus Coaching for couples?

 - Increased playfulness

+Couples who have been through an Equus Coaching session often share that they discovered something new about their partner as a result of the session.
+The experience with the horse allowed them to see the world more from their partner’s eyes, creating greater mutual understanding.
 They often share that their interactions with the horse (and discussions with me as the Equus Coach) gave them a new language set to use when talking to each other about their relationships.
 Most couples spend very little time assessing what is working and what isn’t working in their relationship.
 Having a new language set to assess together the relationship opens the opportunity to create an even more fulfilled and balanced relationship.